Clean Thermal Biomass Conversion

-Designed to overcome all the challenges associated with traditional (and the so-called “advanced” contemporaries) thermal biomass processing technologies, the Interra Reciprocating Reactor will be unmatched in biochar and electricity production.
+Designed to overcome all the challenges associated with traditional thermal biomass processing technologies (and the so-called “advanced” contemporaries), Interra’s patented clean thermal biomass conversion technology generates unmatched biochar and bioenergy/biofuel production.

-- Optimize for the highest value product in terms of ecological and financial value – biochar.
+- Optimize the system for the highest value product in terms of ecological and financial value – biochar.

-- Whenever possible, borrow tech solutions from existing, robust technologies in other industries.
+- Whenever possible, borrow technology solutions from existing, robust technologies in other industries.
 Why reinvent the wheel when you can instead just start piecing together the wagon.

-- Design for flexibility from the beginning – feedstocks, temperature, pressure, throughput rate, etc.
+- Design for multi-modal flexibility from the beginning – feedstock, temperature, pressure, throughput rate, etc.

 - Start from the chemistry, the mechanics will follow.

 These design principles resulted in a truly unique system that contains game-changing innovations.
-How and why the system will work so much better than existing technologies is, like any great bit of clean tech, astounding in its simplicity and exceptionally practical in its execution.
+How and why the system will improve upon existing technologies is, like any great bit of clean tech, astounding in its simplicity and exceptionally practical in its execution.

 Innovations & Technology Benefits